proksee-project/ProkaML/README.md

 # ProkaML
-ProkaML is a machine learning based framework for prokaroyotic sequence assembly quality control (QC) evaluation.
+ProkaML is a machine learning based framework for prokaryotic sequence assembly quality control (QC) evaluation.
 The key steps in ProkaML are: building a database of prokaroyotic species with different genome assembly metrics, preprocessing and normalizing assembly attributes, and using random forest classification on the normalized genomic attributes to generate a model for assembly QC evaluation.
 This document provides an overview of the programs and steps used to accomplish the aforementioned steps.
 Additional details are provided in `WORKFLOW.md`.

 ## Database building